MiguelEA/nudec_BSM/README.md

 # NUDEC_BSM: Neutrino Decoupling Beyond the Standard Model

-This code "NUDEC_BSM", has been developed by Miguel Escudero Abenza in order to solve for early Universe thermodynamics and neutrino decoupling following the simplified approach of ArXiv:1812.05605 [JCAP 1902 (2019) 007] and ArXiv:2001.04466.
+This code "NUDEC_BSM", has been developed by Miguel Escudero Abenza in order to solve for early Universe thermodynamics and neutrino decoupling following the simplified approach of ArXiv:1812.05605 [JCAP 1902 (2019) 007] and ArXiv:2001.04466 [JCAP 05 (2020) 048].
 If you use this code, please, cite these references.

 As of 10/01/2020: